Skip to content

 • Ethnicity, first language and religion of children and parents;

-• Any additional needs of the children including the means in which they communicate;
+• Any special needs of the children including the means in which they communicate;

 • Details of any alleged perpetrator;